yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Servo_Drive_Demo_User_Guide.rst

 This path (and its reverse) will be used in future Safety application demonstrations such as Fail-safe over EtherCAT (FSoE) and HIPERFACE DSL Safety.

-A53 RT Linux <-> R5F RTOS IPC
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-2 distinct use cases for A53 Linux <-> R5F RTOS IPC

--  Passing data to the A53 running Linux to be exposed for human consumption

-   -  HTTP/OPC UA server providing data to a PC based client application

-   -  Human operator can peek at diagnostic information

-   -  Human operator can poke in tuning values

-   -  Existing rpmsg IPC could suffice, real-time requirement is relaxed since data is only for human consumption

-   -  This is the Motor Drive Demo use case

--  Passing data to the A53 running Linux to be used in a real-time control loop

-   -  Method needed for integrating the Motion Controller into the same device that is running the Motor Control application

-   -  CODESYS Motion Control master runs on RT Linux on an A53

-   -  8kHz Motion Control loops (125us) are not uncommon in this use case

-   -  This places the communication between the A53 and R5F into a real-time path where rpmsg WILL NOT suffice

-   -  A low-latency IPC between A53 and R5F needs to be developed (planned for a later demonstration)

 .. _Demo Synchronization Technique: